p-adic L-functions for unitary groups: Eisenstein series and zeta integrals

 Having made the choice of irreducible constituent $\underline{\pi}$, we will henceforth forget about the choice.
-In order not to make the notation too difficult to read, we will use $\pi$ to denote an irreducible $U_1(\adeles)$ representation, but we will mean an irreducible constitutent of the restriction of a representation of $G_1$.
+In order not to make the notation too difficult to read, we will use $\pi$ and $\pi^\flat$ to denote irreducible $U_1(\adeles)$ representations, but we will mean irreducible constituents of the restrictions of representations of $G_1$.

 We also fix local $U_1\left(\K^+_v\right)$-invariant pairings $\pair_{\pi_v}:\pi_v\times\pi_v^\vee\rightarrow \C$ for all $v$ such that $\langle \varphi_{v,0}, \varphi_{v,0}^{\flat} \rangle_{\pi_v}=1$ for all $v \notin S_\pi$.